jonwestfall/uncle-jons-bank/README.md

 ```bash
 docker compose up -d
 ```
-Visit [http://localhost](http://localhost) for the frontend. *By default there is no administrator account or any accounts on the system at start, see below*
+Visit [http://localhost](http://localhost) for the frontend. *On the first load of the page, since there are no users, it will prompt you to create a super admin account*.

 FastAPI's interactive docs are available at [http://localhost/api/docs](http://localhost/api/docs).

-**The eaiest way to get a username and password to login is to use the API's interactive docs and run the /tests/run test with Persist = True.** This will create admin@example.com / adminpass as well as 2 example parents and 4 example children.
+**The eaiest way to get data to play with is to use the API's interactive docs and run the /tests/run test with Persist = True.** This will create admin@example.com / adminpass as well as 2 example parents and 4 example children.
 You can then login as admin@example.com and update things as you like in the Admin tab.

 ## Admin Login